The Bulletin: Protiviti’s Review of Corporate Governance

 The SASB selects key topics by sector that are reasonably likely to affect the financial condition or operating performance of companies within the sector.
 These topics are based on several key principles evidencing investor interest and financial impact — industry relevance, value creation potential, actionable by companies, of interest to investors, and reflective of stakeholder consensus.
 The topics are designed to guide management’s risk analysis, strategic analysis, and preparation of the management discussion and analysis (MD&A), risk factors and other relevant disclosures in public reports, as appropriate.

 Some 26 general issue categories comprising a range of disclosure topics are grouped among five dimensions: environment, social capital, human capital, business model and innovation, and leadership and governance.
-The 26 issues are summarised below:
+The 26 issues are summarized below:

 For each issue germane to a given industry, accounting metrics that vary by industry are provided.
 The SASB’s Materiality Map®, available at https://materiality.sasb.org/, is an interactive tool that identifies and compares disclosure topics across different industries and sectors.
 For each industry-specific disclosure topic, the related standards provide appropriate accounting metrics and technical protocols for compiling relevant data.
-The SASB recognises that normalising performance data is important for the analysis of disclosures pursuant to its standards.
+The SASB recognizes that normalizing performance data is important for the analysis of disclosures pursuant to its standards.
 Therefore, the industry standards contain activity metrics that are designed to assist in a reliable evaluation and comparability of reporting.

 The Trend Toward Integrated Reporting

 With sustainability reporting proliferating across the planet, better alignment in corporate reporting standards is needed to make it easier for companies to prepare effective and coherent disclosures that meet the information needs of capital markets and society and foster comparability on a global basis.
-To that end, the SASB, GRI and International Integrated Reporting Council (IIRC) have announced a two-year project to collaborate on standardisation of sustainability reporting frameworks, as well as on frameworks that promote further integration between nonfinancial and financial reporting.3
+To that end, the SASB, GRI and International Integrated Reporting Council (IIRC) have announced a two-year project to collaborate on standardization of sustainability reporting frameworks, as well as on frameworks that promote further integration between nonfinancial and financial reporting.3

 Given the emphasis by standard-setters, companies and their boards — specifically, the audit committee — should monitor the trend toward integrated reporting.
 Such reporting is likely to address the company’s stewardship in deploying various forms of capital in the business: financial, manufactured, intellectual, reputational (social, cultural and community relationship), human and natural.
-The idea is for companies to tell their story in one integrated report (versus the fragmented approach of separate reports) to emphasise a broader range of measures underlying their commitment to sustainable development and ethical values in pursuing near- and long-term profitable growth.
-That trend reflects the continued emphasis on disclosing nonfinancial data to investors consistent with the notion that market capitalisation is derived from sources of value beyond strong financial performance.
+The idea is for companies to tell their story in one integrated report (versus the fragmented approach of separate reports) to emphasize a broader range of measures underlying their commitment to sustainable development and ethical values in pursuing near- and long-term profitable growth.
+That trend reflects the continued emphasis on disclosing nonfinancial data to investors consistent with the notion that market capitalization is derived from sources of value beyond strong financial performance.